nrfconnect/Asset-Tracker-Template/README.md

 ## Overview

-The Asset Tracker Template is a modular application framework designed for nRF91-based IoT devices.
-It is built on the nRF Connect SDK and leverages Zephyr's features to provide a structured, event-driven system.
-The framework is intended for battery-powered IoT applications and supports features like cloud connectivity, location tracking, and sensor data collection.
+The Asset Tracker Template is a framework for developing IoT applications on nRF91-based devices.
+Built on the [nRF Connect SDK](https://www.nordicsemi.com/Products/Development-software/nRF-Connect-SDK) and [Zephyr RTOS](https://docs.zephyrproject.org/latest/), it provides a modular, event-driven architecture suitable for battery-powered IoT use cases.
+The framework supports features such as cloud connectivity, location tracking, and sensor data collection.

-The template is organized into independent modules, each responsible for a specific functionality, such as managing network connectivity, handling cloud communication, or collecting environmental data.
-These modules communicate through a message-based system, ensuring loose coupling and maintainability.
+The system is organized into independent modules, each responsible for a specific functionality, such as managing network connectivity, handling cloud communication, or collecting environmental data.
+Modules communicate through zbus channels, ensuring loose coupling and maintainability.

-The template is suitable for use cases such as asset tracking, environmental monitoring, and other IoT applications requiring modularity, configurability, and efficient power management.
+This template is suitable for applications like asset tracking, environmental monitoring, and other IoT use cases requiring modularity, configurability, and efficient power management.
+It includes a testing infrastructure with GitHub Actions for automated testing and continuous integration.

-It is designed to be easily customizable and extensible, allowing developers to adapt it to their specific needs.
-The framework includes tests and testing infrastructure, enabling automated testing and continuous integration using GitHub Actions.
+The framework is designed for customization, allowing developers to:

+* Modify the central business logic in the `main.c` file.
+* Enable, disable and configure modules via Kconfig options.
+* Add new modules following the established patterns.
+* Modify existing modules to suit specific requirements.
+* Contribute to the open-source project by submitting improvements, bug fixes, or new features.

-**Supported Hardware**:
+**Supported and verified hardware**:

 * [Thingy:91 X](https://www.nordicsemi.com/Products/Development-hardware/Nordic-Thingy-91-X)
 * [nRF9151 DK](https://www.nordicsemi.com/Products/Development-hardware/nRF9151-DK)